Vvkmnn/books/README.md

   By Matthew A. Russell

 A clone of [Mining the Social Web, 2nd Edition](https://github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition).
-Available as a [book](http://bit.ly/135dHfs), a [website](http://MiningTheSocialWeb.com), and as a [virtual machine.](https://rawgithub.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/html/_Appendix A - Virtual Machine Experience.html) Easily some of the most practical recipes for dealing with social data, and the basis for a lot of my scripts at work.
+Available as a [book](http://bit.ly/135dHfs), a [website](http://MiningTheSocialWeb.com), and as a [virtual machine.](https://rawgithub.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/html/_Appendix A - Virtual Machine Experience.html) Easily some of the most practical recipes for dealing with social data, and the basis for a lot of my scripts at my current job.

 <br><br><br><br>